Hensel minimality II: Mixed characteristic and a diophantine application: Geometry of definable sets in 1-h-minimal structures

 \subsection{Taylor approximation}

-Results which simply state that every definable set/function of a certain kind has some nice (language-independent) properties immediately follow for valued fields of mixed characteristic via coarsenings; in particular, we have a good dimension theory, similar to \refI{sec:dim}.
-More generally we have the following: \begin{prop}[Language-independent properties] Suppose that $\cT$ is $1$-h-minimal.
-Then the conclusions of the following results hold for any model $K$ of $\cT$: \refI{thm:C0} (almost everywhere continuity), \refI{thm:Ck} (almost everywhere $C^k$), \refI{prop:dim:basic} (properties of dimension). \end{prop}
+Results which simply state that every definable set or function of a certain kind has some nice (language-independent) properties immediately follow for valued fields of mixed characteristic via coarsenings; in particular, we have a good dimension theory, similar to \cite[Section~5.3]{CHR}.
+Here the dimension of a (non-empty) definable set $X\subset K^n$ is the maximal integer $m$ such that there is a $K$-linear function $\ell: K^n\to K^m$ for which $\ell(X)$ has non-empty interior.
+We denote it by $\dim X$ and put $\dim \emptyset = -\infty$.

+More generally we have the following: \begin{prop}[Language-independent properties] Let $\cT$ be a $1$-h-minimal theory.
+Then the conclusions of the following results hold for any model $K$ of $\cT$: